whatrocks/cozmo-tensorflow/README.md

   'python retrain.py --image_dir /data'
 ```

 That's it!
 There's no need to configure anything on AWS or install TensorFlow or deal with GPU drivers or anything like that.
+If you'd like to use TensorBoard during your training jobs, just add `--tensorboard` to your run command.

 Once your job is complete, you'll be able to see your newly retrained model in [the job's output directory](https://www.floydhub.com/whatrocks/projects/cozmo-tensorflow/8/output).